thudfactor/coi-presentation/day1-session1/PITCHME.md

 ### Plan for carelessness

-"Pay more attention" is not an effective error-reduction strategy.
+“Pay more attention” is not an effective error-reduction strategy.

 - Automate as many common tasks as possible |
 - Especially deployments |